lisalenorelowe/ser2launch/README.md

 mpirun ./launch my_commands.txt
 ```

-Limitations:
+## Limitations

 In the Fortran code, the number of characters allowed in a command line is 200.
 You can modify the code directly to change that number.
 If you do that, remember to recompile the code.

-Warnings:
+## Warnings

+**Acceptable Use**

-- Check your local HPC documentation for instructions on loading an MPI environment and submitting jobs.
-- Also, if all of your tasks take 5 minutes and one takes an hour, many cores will be idle
-while waiting on the outstanding task to finish.
+Check your local HPC documentation for instructions on loading an MPI environment and submitting jobs.
+Also, if all of your tasks take 5 minutes and one takes an hour, many cores will be idle while waiting on the outstanding task to finish.
 That is usually not considered as acceptable use.
 Please be mindful
 of this.

+**For short tasks with overhead**

-- If you are running a very short task using a software that takes a while to load, it can cause problems or even crash a node.
+If you are running a very short task using a software that takes a while to load, it can cause problems or even crash a node.
 In particular, I've seen this with MATLAB.
-If you have a simple task, try built in loop parallelization, e.g., foreach/dopar(R) and search up keywords 'parallel pool' for the latest Python and MATLAB.
+If you have a very simple and short task, try built in loop parallelization for the software, e.g., foreach/dopar(R) and search up keywords 'parallel pool' for the latest Python and MATLAB recommendations.

-A sample MATLAB parallel loop is in this repo: [par_matlab](par_matlab).
+This repo includes a sample MATLAB parallel loop: [par_matlab](par_matlab).

+**Also**

-THIS IS BETA VERSION!
+CONSIDER THIS A BETA VERSION!
 There is no error checking of individual commands as of yet.
 Use of this software is at your own risk.

 ----